 Retailers should use information about a customer’s likes, needs, and values to provide the most relevant experiences to customers.
 So, if a customer visits your online storefront, they should view personalized recommendations based on their recent search and past purchases, both online and offline.
 It’s critical that marketers consider how these efforts will be measured, as attribution models like media mix modeling and multi-touch attribution cannot effectively provide the granular, cross-channel insights needed to make informed decisions for future media planning.
 Instead, they should consider taking advantage of marketing technology that can derive a more comprehensive unified marketing measurement.

-The COVID-19 pandemic has also created the clear need for adaptability.
-Many marketers have found themselves sturggling to keep up as their historical data and usual benchmarks for performance no longer apply.
-In 2021, flexible marketing analytics will be critical to keeping up with unforeseen changes in the marketplace.
+The COVID-19 pandemic has also created a clear need for adaptability.
+Many marketers have found themselves struggling to keep up as their historical data and usual benchmarks for performance no longer apply.
+In 2021 and onward, flexible marketing analytics will be critical to keeping up with unforeseen changes in the marketplace.
 Marketers should re-evaluate if their current solutions can take this fact into consideration.
 If not, they should consider platforms that leverage intelligent algorithms like Bayesian learning and forgetting, which enables marketers to collect only the most relevant data.

-3. Leverage Customer-Facing Artificial Intelligence and Machine Learning
+Trend #3.
+Leverage Experiences Powered by Artificial Intelligence and Machine Learning

-Information on customer preferences should be collected via sources like social media or IoT sensors.
-Then AI marketing and machine learning should be leveraged to create personalized recommendations based on the real-time needs of customers.
+AI marketing and machine learning will be leveraged to create personalized recommendations based on the real-time needs of customers.
 This allows them to make simpler, instant decisions, leading to a better customer experience.

 An example of this would be Peapod, a grocery delivery service, which leverages a service called “Order Genius,” that creates personalized recommendations for online grocery shoppers.
 It creates a smart grocery list that can be fulfilled in moments by considering a customer’s past purchases and their purchase cycles.
 So, Order Genius will suggest that a shopper that previously ordered bread reorders it on a weekly basis, while recommending that the same customer only repurchases deodorant on a monthly basis.
 This personalized approach to grocery shopping makes the process simpler for customers, improving their experience.